 - Only 55% of companies run user experience tests

 It’s 2021, and we use our mobile phones for everything — checking the weather, setting meetings, ordering food, and even as TV remotes!
-All of these activities extend our time spent using our phone up to almost 3.7 hours per day!
+All of these activities extend our time spent using our phones up to almost 3.7 hours per day!
 Also, because users aged 18–24 spend an average of 3.2 hours in apps, it’s essential to keep your app up to date with all the UX hacks possible.

 The top reasons for changing a good UX

 The first and most critical item on our list is adding (or removing) features.
 It’s necessary to reconsider the importance of each function and how it relates to the overall experience.
 If the feature is vital, it’s necessary to change the way users use the app.
 If the feature in question is secondary, consider incorporating it into an already organized UX.

 When adding additional functionality, remember to communicate it to your users and instruct them on how to use it so that there’s no idling in the app, potentially leading to dissatisfaction and aimless searches for relevant information.

 Also, this way, you will encourage them to start using new features and improve their user experience.
 Provide added value to your system by having a list of all updates and new features that were added to your system.